Here’s the logic:

 The first is that some scales are pretty meaningless.
-Effects that are measured in currency, hours, or degrees Celsius are usually easy for us to understand because they’re concrete and meaningful.
+Effects that you measure in currency, hours, or degrees Celsius are usually easy to understand because they’re concrete and meaningful.
 A difference in $2000 to annual household income is easy to evaluate as being meaningful.
 We all have a good sense of what an extra $2000 would do to a household’s income.
 (Substitute the currency of your choice, if you don’t use dollars).

 Now the general public may not realize that a rise in .5 degrees Celsius in the temperature of a soil core under experimental conditions is meaningful.
 But you, as the soil scientist, should.
 This is where you use your scientific knowledge.